-EXAMS • Exams are comprehensive assessments that review in detail topics covered in lecture.
+Exams • Exams are comprehensive assessments that review in detail topics covered in lecture.
 Although not explicitly cumulative, each successive exam naturally builds on material found on previous exams.
 Exams will last the entire class period and consist of fill-in-the blank, short essay, mechanism, or synthesis questions.
 No multiple-choice tests will be given in this class.

-FINAL EXAM • The final exam is identical in format to the regular exams, except that it is cumulative, covering material from the entire quarter.
+FINAL EXAM • The final exam is identical in format to the regular exams, except the final it is cumulative and comprehensive, covering material from the entire quarter.
 Do not fall into the trap of cramming for each test only to forget everything before the final!
-Reviewing the quizzes and tests from the quarter is one of the best ways to prepare for the final.
+Reviewing the guizzes and tests from the guarter is one of the best ways to prepare for the final.
 Be aware that material presented after the last exam will also be included on the final.
+Note: The final does not include any lab material.

+1H

-1H COURSE MATERIALS
+COURSE MATERIALS